CS-Cafe/BitTacToe/README.md

 <p>
 The game of tic tac toe is played on a board with nine squares.
 This conveniently allows us to represent the board with two 16-bit integers (four bytes).
-Marking and erasing a move on the board can be accomplished with xor.
-Tie checking can be accomplished with a simple equality check.
+Marking and erasing a move on the board is accomplished with xor.
+Tie checking is accomplished with a simple equality check.
 Victory checking is a matter of mapping one layer of the board to a single bit in a magic table.
 </p>